-- Take 30 to 60 seconds to get comfortable and try to relax naturally.
+- Take a minute to get comfortable.
+Try to relax naturally.

 - Close your eyes and focus your attention on your breathing

 .
 Placeone hand on your stomach and one on your chest.
-See if they both rise when you breathe in, or if just one of them rises.
+See if they both rise when you inhale, or if just one of them rises.
 You don’t need to do anything in particular at this time.
 Just see which hand is rising, and pay attention to it.

-- Once you breathe in, hold your breath for four seconds, and then breathe out through your mouth for four seconds.
+- After you inhale, hold your breath for four seconds, and then exhale through your mouth for four seconds.
 If four seconds is too much or too little, you can adjust the time to suit you.

 - Continue breathing in this way for five minutes.